What are the must-have dishes on the Easter menu in Italy? Let's discover together the typical recipes of each region!

 It is excellent both hot and cold, eaten on its own or with cheese and cured meats, and is perfect both as an appetizer during Easter lunch and for the classic picnic on Easter Monday.

-Fugassa veneta or fugassin is a leavened cake with a shape similar to panettone.
-The recipe is very old; originally it was the dessert of poor families who added a little sugar to the bread dough, thus obtaining a sweet focaccia.
+Fugassa veneta or fugassin is a leavened cake with a panettone-like shape.
+The recipe is very old; originally it was the dessert of poorer families who added some sugar to the bread dough, thus obtaining a sweet focaccia.

-Over time it became a pastry dessert and the recipe was perfected by adding other ingredients and flavorings.
+Over time it became a pastry dessert and the recipe was improved by adding other ingredients and flavorings.

-Each area of the Veneto has its own recipe but the main ingredients are always flour, sugar, eggs, butter and yeast flavored with spumadoro, a flavoring widely used in the Veneto based on citrus and turmeric.
+Each area of the Veneto has its own recipe but the main ingredients are always flour, sugar, eggs, butter and yeast flavored with spumadoro, a citrus and turmeric flavoring widely used in the Veneto.
 The final step is glazing the top with granulated sugar.